-The value of a peso is something one learned as she grew older.
-But some, like Jessy Mendiola, would find needing to learn it sooner than later.
+The value of a peso is something one learns over time.
+But some, like Jessy Mendiola, find themselves needing to sooner than later.

 [related: I Love My Job: Meet 'Señorita' Jessy Mendiola, Beachwear Designer]